PacktPublishing/The-Art-of-Micro-Frontends-Second-Edition/Chapter09/09-client-side-composition/README.md

 4. Run the HTTP server, e.g., `http-server ./public --port 1234`

-5. Now create the MFs, e.g., the red microfrontend
+5. Now create the MFs, e.g., the red micro frontend

-6. Create a directory for each microfrontend, initializing it as a new Node.js project:
+6. Create a directory for each micro frontend, initializing it as a new Node.js project:

 ```sh
 npm init -y